By Steve & Tamami Laser

 Note: Some vehicles in this story are concepts and are not for sale.
 GRMN Yaris limited-edition is available only in Japan.

-News source, photos and videos courtesy of TOYOTA GAZOO Racing, Toyota Motor Corp., Lexus International, Lexus UK, and Tokyo Auto Salon Association (TASA)
+News sources and photos courtesy of TOYOTA GAZOO Racing, Toyota Motor Corp., Lexus International, Lexus UK, and Tokyo Auto Salon Association (TASA)

 Story (commentary) © 2022 CarNichiWa.com